HELVE/RASK/README.md

 <a name="intro"></a>
 # RASK - Read Faster Passively
 Tool to passively increase your reading speed.

-Statistically we read at 300 words a minute but our brain can read faster if the need to move your eyes is eliminated.
-Feed the tool with any type of text, adjust the reading speed (400/minute, 500/minute).
+Statistically we read at 300 words a minute although our brain can read faster.
+Unlock your potential by eliminating the need to move your eyes.
+Feed the tool with any type of text, adjust the reading speed (400/minute, 500/minute) and learn, enjoy, discover.

+Tool/app/plugin?

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)